Calvary Women’s Services

 The Junior League Of Washington volunteers plan and facilitate bi-monthly life skills training for the Community Family Life Services (CFLS) parents and educational activities for the children, all of whom are residents of a transitional housing center run by CFLS.
 CFLS is a non-profit organization whose mission is to help people who are low-income and homeless achieve personal growth, social and economic self-sufficiency, and independence through a web of integrated care, regardless of their faith.

 Community Training Committee members provide training to community organizations to help their clients achieve personal goals as they proceed through recovery programs.
 Most clients are working toward staying clean, finding permanent housing and becoming a better parent.
 The CTC brings the clients closer to reaching their goals by training on topics that involve life skills (i.e. financial literacy, budgeting, borrowing basics, resume writing, etc.) and personal development (i.e. goal setting, stress management, conflict management, nutrition).

 IONA Senior Services

-Through IONA Senior Services, The Junior League Of Washington volunteers deliver meals to seniors who would otherwise not be able to prepare meals for themselves or be able to afford private in home services.
-In addition to the Weekend Meal Delivery Program, JLW members also participate in other IONA programs including the Friendly Visitor and Grocery Shopping Programs.
+For over 20 years in partnership with IONA Senior Services, The Junior League Of Washington volunteers have delivered meals to 100+ seniors each Saturday who are unable to afford private in-home services.
+Over 80% of the deliveries are to food insecure individuals and over 60% live alone.
+In addition to the Weekend Meal Delivery Program, JLW members also participate in other IONA programs including the quarterly Senior Art Installation receptions, toiletry & food bank drives, and Friendly Visitor/Grocery Shopping Programs.